anirudhgautam11/sales_data_analysis/README.md

 # sales_data_analysis
 Analysis of sales data of an electronic store to get some useful insights through visualisation using pandas, plotly,seaborn and matplotlib.
 ### Problem statements
-* In which months, we witnessed maximum sales orders and revenue
+* Which months witnessed maximum sales orders and revenue?
 * How price of the product is affecting its sales?
-Will track relation between price and sale of the product
+Will track relation between price and sale of the product?
 * Which product or products drives maximum revenue to the company?
 * Which City drives maximum revenue to the company?
 * Which city witnessed maximum number of orders?